 Frightened of Fillers?

-Wrong!
-Fillers, when done properly by a medically qualified, experienced practitioner, are considered a safe treatment.
-With high client satisfaction and very few risks, fillers are not going anywhere!
+Fillers, when done properly by a medically qualified, experienced practitioner, are absolutely fantastic and considered a safe treatment.

 Too much filler, too soon

-Some clients are concerned about “over-fill”, “trout pout” or “pillow face”, which is when too much filler is injected into the lips or face causing the areas to swell to the point of bursting.
+The big lips we see ?
+The botched jobs?
 These horror stories have been widely reported in the media and the one common thread between cases is that the treatment was carried out by unqualified beauty therapists or, even worse, self-injected at home.

 The image below shows 0.5 ml lip filler on spoon compared to 1ml of filler and 2ml of filler.
 It might not look like a look but a little bit of filler goes a long way!